masud-technope/NLP2API-Replication-Package/README.md

 --------------------------------------------------
 - Download all items from the Google drive or GitHub, and keep in /home folder.
 - Unzip all zip files, and make sure that they are in the home directory.
 For example, **dataset/question-ext.7z** should be **/home/dataset/question-ext**
-- check Java and fastText installations using **jdk-fasttext-checker.bat**.
+- check Java and fastText installations using **jdk-fasttext-checker**.
 - Run the tool from within the home directory.